tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 Open the solution and explain the following:

-* Performing a Monte Carlo simulation on potential stock price outcomes involves simulating the stock price of `BB` over `253 times 3` trading days using a randomly selected normal distribution of daily returns and then doing the same process `n` number of times.
+* Performing a Monte Carlo simulation on potential stock price outcomes involves simulating the stock price of `BB` over `253 times 3` trading days, using a randomly selected normal distribution of daily returns and then doing the same process `n` number of times.
 Therefore, the code reflects another `for` loop to account for the extra iteration.

   ![nested-bb-monte-carlo-simulation](Images/nested-bb-monte-carlo-simulation.png)